 The number of students on the wait list is noted on the course information.

 The Course Schedule and Description page shows the course number and section next to the course title.
 This screen shows the classes in semester and title order for your convenience.

 These classes must be registered by the registrar.
-The type of class that requires some kind of permission is law review, independent study, CIS, externships, and advanced clinic.
+The type of class that requires some kind of permission is law review, Individual Research, CIS, externships, and advanced clinic.
 The classes that need permission are so noted in the course description.

 Generally, the Registrar will have been given a list for a class such as CIS, externships, or law review for example, and you need provide no documentation BUT you must request to have the class added.
 Upon your request, the Registrar will then add the class to your schedule.
 The request can be made by e-mail to email@example.com.

 Some classes require that application materials be submitted – CIS, for instance – and those materials can be turned in to the Registrar’s office.
 An independent study requires that the supervising professor complete a form.
 That form must be submitted to the Registrar along with a request to add the class

 Choosing classes for which you do not have the necessary pre/co-requisites